ExpediaGroup/heat/doc/readme_yamlfile.md

 # yaml input file

-In HEAT you can use YAML file insted of Json File.
+For input test file in HEAT you can use YAML file insted of Json File.
 You can also convert Json input files to yaml file (and back).
 There are some interesting feature with the use of YAML file:

   * [Comment inside the test file](#comment_inside_file)
   * [Json string in YAML file](#json_in_file)